lecjlg/barc-docs/docs/source/userguide.rst

     :height: 51px
     :alt: Selection, navigation, drawing and type toolbar

 The toolbar contains two distinct sets of tools.
 The first set (A) are used for navigation, e.g zoom and move.
-The second (B) are freeform drawing tools.
+The second set (B) are freeform drawing tools.
 When you hover over any of the buttons a tooltip will give an overview of the functionilty of that button.

 .. image:: /images/toolbox_breakdown.png
     :width: 383px